tfabris/BlueGigaEmpeg/README.md

 ignition, see the section here: ["Modify empeg's power connection to car"](#power).

-If you have other problems not listed here, see this section: ["Debug Bluetooth connection if needed"](#debug-bluetooth-connection-if-needed).

-Also check to see if the issue you're encountering is a known bug or a previously-closed bug:
+Check to see if the issue you're encountering is a known bug or a previously-closed bug:

 - Open bugs: https://github.com/tfabris/BlueGigaEmpeg/issues

 - Closed bugs: https://github.com/tfabris/BlueGigaEmpeg/issues?q=is:issue+is:closed

+If you have other problems not listed here, see this section: ["Debug Bluetooth connection if needed"](#debug-bluetooth-connection-if-needed).

 Set Bluetooth PIN code if needed (most likely not needed)